openshift-pipelines/pipelines-as-code/docs/cli.md

 It will start checking if you have installed Pipelines as Code and if not it will ask you if you want to  install (with `kubectl`) the latest stable release.
 If you add the flag `--nightly` it will install the latest code ci release.

-It detect the OpenShift Route automatically associated to the EventListener service, you can override the URL with the flag `--route-url`.
+Bootstrap detect the OpenShift Route automatically associated to the EventListener service.
+If you don't have OpenShift Route it will ask you for your public URL (ie: an ingress spec url) You can override the URL with the flag `--route-url`.

 ### bootstrap github-app